hectorcorrea/solr-for-newbies/tutorial.md

 Notice how one of the filter uses the `SynonymGraphFilterFactory` to handle synonyms and references a file `synonyms.txt`.

-The file `synonyms.txt` can be found on the configuration folder for our `bibdata` core under `~/solr-8.4.1/server/solr/bibdata/conf/synonyms.txt` If you take a look at the contents of this file you'll see a definition for synonyms for "television"
+You can view the contents of the `synonyms.txt` file for our `bibdata` core through the Files option in the Solr Admin web page: http://localhost:8983/solr/#/bibdata/files?file=synonyms.txt

+The contents of this file looks more or less like this:

 ```
-$ cat ~/solr-8.4.1/server/solr/bibdata/conf/synonyms.txt

-  #
-  # will include a few lines including
-  #
+  # Some synonym groups specific to this example
-  # GB,gib,gigabyte,gigabytes
+  GB,gib,gigabyte,gigabytes
+  MB,mib,megabyte,megabytes
-  # Television, Televisions, TV, TVs
+  Television, Televisions, TV, TVs
-  #
+  #notice we use "gib" instead of "GiB" so any WordDelimiterGraphFilter coming
+  #after us won't split it into two words.

+  # Synonym mappings can be used for spelling correction too
+  pixima => pixma
 ```

 ### Life without synonyms